 How to Help Kids Focus on Homework

-It’s no secret that healthy homework habits for key to kids succeeding in school.
+It’s no secret that healthy homework habits is key for kids to succeed in school.
 Part of creating a productive homework routine for kids is establishing an environment conducive to concentration.
 But in all the chaos of a busy family, it can be hard to carve out a space that is comfortable and conducive to studying when there are so many distractions at home.
 The TV, phones, computers and other devices can interfere with a child’s productivity.
 But setting up a designated homework station at home where kids can stay focused on their work is more than just doable – it can be fun for parents and kids alike.

-- Know Your Child: Children learn in different ways, and only parents know best how their kids respond to learning methods.
+Children learn in different ways, and parents know best how their kids respond to learning methods.
 Try to cater the homework space to the children's needs; if they are visual learners, give them more space to draw, write and create.
 If they are ‘doing’ learners, they may need more objects to experiment with or books to read as references.

 It can be fun to arrange a space at home for a child to do all of his or her best thinking and creating.
 This will help them stay focused on their homework.
 Kids can try a few different spots until they find the one that works.
 It may take a little trial and error to get to the right spot, but once they find it, it's much easier to carve out a daily homework routine.